sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/graph-pump.md

 {{< note success >}}
 **Note**

 This will enable detailed recording globally, across all APIs.
-This means that the behaviour of individual APIs that have this configuration parameter set will be overridden.
+This means that the behavior of individual APIs that have this configuration parameter set will be overridden.
 The Gateway must be restarted after updating this configuration parameter.
 {{< /note >}}

 3. Set up your Mongo `collection_name`.